 The general rule of thumb is 60-65″ from the centre of the tv or the artwork to the floor.
 You might have to adjust a couple of inches or so depending on where it’s located.

 9. The Right Size Area Rug

 Make sure that the area rug is large enough to fit all of your furniture on the rug.
 Even if larger item like your sofa can’t fit completely on the rug, the rug should be a few inches underneath the sofa.
 The sofa is still grounded and is included in the set up.

-But if you’re not able to have adjustable lighting there needs to be 3 types of lighting in each room.
+But if you’re not able to have adjustable lighting there should be about 3 types of lighting in each room.
 Ambient, task and feature lighting.